-Trotline CPUE of shovelnose was considerably higher in 2012 during the sturgeon season when compared to the fish community season (Figure 4).
-Trotline CPUE has decreased during the fish community season in each year sampled (Figure 4).
-Shovelnose sturgeon have been the one of, if not the most abundant species captured using trotlines in Segment 1 during each sampling occasion beginning in 2008.
+Trotline CPUE of shovelnose during the Fish Community Season was the highest CPUE observed in 10 years at just over 0.26 fish per hook night (Figure 4).
+However during the Sturgeon Season, catch rates for shovelnose sturgeon were the second lowest CPUE observed in 10 years.
+This is the second year in a row that shovelnose sturgeon CPUE for trotlines has increased during the Fish Community Season (Figure 4).
+Shovelnose sturgeon have been the one, if not the most abundant species captured using trotlines in Segment 1 during each sampling occasion beginning in 2008.

-Few, shovelnose sturgeon have been captured in the otter trawl over the past seven years (Figure 5).
-This is likely due to the fact that no shovelnose smaller than 450 mm have been captured in any gear (Figure 6).
+Few shovelnose sturgeon have been captured in the otter trawl over the past 10 years (Figure 5).
+This is likely due to the fact that no shovelnose smaller than 450 mm have been captured in any gear (Figure 6) and that the waters within Segment 1 are virtually clear.

-The size structure of shovelnose sturgeon sampled in segment 1 during both seasons has not changed appreciably over the last seven sampling seasons (Figure 6).
-Furthermore, no juvenile shovelnose sturgeon have been captured in any gear over the past seven years of sampling.
+The size structure of shovelnose sturgeon sampled in Segment 1 during both seasons has not changed appreciably over the last 10 sampling seasons (Figure 6).
+Furthermore, no juvenile shovelnose sturgeon have been captured in any gear over the past 10 years of sampling.
 In addition to the size structure remaining very similar between years, the length to weight relationship of shovelnose sturgeon has also not changed significantly since 2006 (Figure 9).